 - If you’re a renter, the Kube is an excellent under-sink water filtration system option since it requires no permanent alterations to existing plumbing or your sink.

-- You may find that the filter indicator does not indicate that it’s time to change the filter before 1 year.
+- You may find that the filter indicator does not indicate that it’s time to change the filter before one year has passed.
 Kube recommends changing the filter annually, despite what the indicator says.

-- Kinetico customer service has mostly high marks from Kube owners.
+- Kinetico customer service has mostly high marks.

 Kube Water Filter vs Reverse Osmosis